jwickowski/codepruner.com/src/codepruner.com/content/posts/auth/how-to-configure-auth-to-be-independent-of-provider.md

 ---
-title: "How to configure Auth to be independent from auth provider"
+title: "How to configure Auth to be independent of provider"
 date: 2022-06-22T11:40:58+01:00
 draft: false
 tags: ["auth", "jwt","backend"]
 ---

-Have you ever implement authentication or authorization for a project you worked in? as developer, I can say,  we don't do it very often, because it needs to be done only once in a project.
-So there is a high probability that most of developers never implemented it.
-I am so lucky, I have that pleasure to do it in current project.
+Have you ever implement authentication or authorization for a project you worked on?
+I can say,  we don't do it very often, because it is needed to be done only once in a project.
+There is a high probability you have never implemented it.
+It was true for me also, but I am so lucky, I had that pleasure to do it.

 # Get the drivers
 At the beginning I had to decide what approach will be the best for our project.
 We need to take into account multiple drivers.
 Some the most important are: